Jaisalmer And Camel Safari

 explained the words - basically it was about a boy getting high before

-he went off to fight against the pakastani's because he knew he wasn't
+he went off to fight against the Pakastani's and he was getting high

 coming back.
 The woman dancing (I'm told was 19 but she looked to